 Water is definitely the best fluid to provide hydration, but some people have a difficult time drinking water, as they may find it boring or don’t like the taste.
 I appreciate Emily’s suggestion from a past blog post of putting a lemon in your water and then drinking it through a straw.
 I really enjoy making a big jug of ice water and then adding either some sliced cucumbers or sliced oranges.
 Both of these provide a clean, fresh taste and give a nice, subtle flavor without being overwhelming.

 For more information about staying hydrated, especially in the summer months, this article is helpful.
-I also found this interesting article that warned of the potential health hazards of drinking energy drinks in the summer moths, particularly for children.
+I also found this interesting article that warned of the potential health hazards of drinking energy drinks in the summer months, particularly for children.
 Many energy drinks are quite high in caffeine.
-Some can contain about 5 times the amount of caffeine compared to a cup of coffee.
+Some can/www.joplinglobe.com/lifestyles/x540034152/Staying-hydrated-essential-in-summer-heat contain about 5 times the amount of caffeine compared to a cup of coffee.
 And energy drinks tend to be high in concentrated sugars.
 Both of these elements can lead to dehydration.
 Similarly, soft drinks, which can be high in sugars as well, can potentially result in dehydration.

 If you are looking to increase your water consumption, it’s important to remember that when you make lifestyle changes, doing so gradually can lead to more realistic and successful outcomes.
 If you do not currently drink much water, it may be unrealistic for you to try and increase this to 8 glasses per day.
 Start small.
 Try and have one or two extra glasses per day, and go from there.

 Proper hydration can definitely make a difference in our overall health and well-being.
 So, as the summer heats up, don’t forget to fit in your fluids.